 - Cut the rolled out dough into 8 equal triangular slices, a pastry roller or pizza cutter works great for this.

-- Place a tablespoon of the feta cheese at the widest part of the triangle.
+- Divide into 'triangles' and place slightly a tablespoon of the crumbled feta cheese at the widest part of the triangle.

 - Beginning at the widest point of each slice, roll it toward the narrow tip.

-- In a small mixing bowl, whisk the egg yolks and brush each croissant with the egg yolk.
+- Use a small mixing bowl to whisk the egg yolks and then apply it to each croissant.